chflame163/backup_tool/README.md

   be remembered later.

 ## Which operating systems are supported？
-This program can be package to an executable file through pyinstaller, on windows, will package to a .exe file, and on MacOS, package to a .app file.
+This program can be package to an executable file through pyinstaller.
+On windows will package to a .exe file, and on MacOS will package to a .app.
-Teste passed on Windows 10 and MacOS Bigsur 11.6.8.
+Test passed on Windows 10 and MacOS Bigsur.

 ## Release Note:
 Version 1.0.1